-Figure 1.
-The observed external forcing of the sea ice-ocean system around the Antarctic margin, and the motion of the sea ice and the ocean in the Antarctic winter. (a) The winter (June, July, and August) climatology of zonal wind speed from 2007-2014, using the Antarctic Mesoscale Prediction System (AMPS) products (Powers et al. 2003, 2012). (b) The annual average of tidal current speed including ten major tidal constituents, calculated by the model CATS2008 (Padman et al. 2002, 2008). (c) The winter climatology of zonal ice drift speed from 1979-2015, using the product "Polar Pathfinder Daily 25 km EASE-Grid Sea Ice Motion Vectors, Version 3" (Tschudi et al. 2016). (d) The winter climatology of sea surface elevation using the Dynamic Ocean Topography (DOT) data (Armitage et al. 2018).
+FIG. 1.
+The observed external forcing of the sea ice-ocean system around the Antarctic margin and the motion of the sea ice and the ocean in the Antarctic winter. (a) The winter (June-August) climatology of zonal wind speed from 2007 to 2014, using the Antarctic Mesoscale Prediction System (AMPS) products (Powers et al. 2003, 2012). (b) The annual average of tidal current speed including ten major tidal constituents, calculated by the model CATS2008 (Padman et al. 2002, 2008). (c) The winter climatology of zonal ice drift speed from 1979 to 2015, using the product Polar Pathfinder Daily 25 km EASE-Grid Sea Ice Motion Vectors, version 3 (Tschudi et al. 2016). (d) The winter climatology of sea surface elevation using the dynamic ocean topography (DOT) data (Armitage et al. 2018).
 The gray, white, and orange curved arrows denote the Antarctic Slope Current, the Weddell Gyre, and the Ross Gyre with their directions, respectively.
-The black dashed curve around the Antarctic continent represents the 1000m isobath.
+The black dashed curve around the Antarctic continent represents the 1000-m isobath.

-Mesoscale eddies are also shown to produce rectified mean along-slope flows (McWilliams 2008; Wang and Stewart 2018; Cherian and Brink 2018).
+along-slope flows (McWilliams 2008; Wang and Stewart 2018; Cherian and Brink 2018).
 Eddies may play a key role in the momentum balance of major current systems: the isopycnal form stress arising from transient and standing eddies is the primary mechanism of vertical momentum transfer in the Southern Ocean (Tréguier and McWilliams 1990; Masich et al. 2018).
 We might expect similar dynamics to take place in the ASC.
 However, over the continental slope the tracer transport and momentum fluxes carried by mesoscale eddies are greatly reduced, because the baroclinic instability may be suppressed by topographic vorticity gradient (Blumsack and Gierasch 1972; Isachsen 2011; Hetland 2017).
-The suppression of eddy fluxes over the slope has been invoked to explain the "V-shaped" isopycnals of the Antarctic Slope Front (ASF) in the AABW formation region (Stewart and Thompson 2013).
-Yet it is still unclear how eddies mediate momentum input due to wind stress in the ASC under sea ice cover.
+The suppression of eddy fluxes over the slope has been invoked to explain the

+"V-shaped" isopycnals of the Antarctic Slope Front (ASF) in the AABW formation region (Stewart and Thompson 2013).
+Yet, it is still unclear how eddies mediate wind-input momentum in the ASC under sea ice cover.